marvukusic/sensyne/README.md

 # Sendyne Test
-* Developed in Xcode version 12.
+* Developed in Xcode version 12
-* No 3rd party libraries used.
+* No 3rd party libraries used

  ## To run:
- 1. open "SensyneTechTest.xcodeproj" in Xcode
+ 1. Open "SensyneTechTest.xcodeproj" in Xcode
  2. Push play button